openfga/cli/README.md

   type user
   type folder
     relations
-      define owner: [user] or owner
+      define owner: [user]
       define parent: [folder]
-      define can_view: owner
+      define can_view: owner or can_view from parent define can_write: owner or can_write from parent define can_share: owner

 tuples: # global tuples that would apply to all tests, optional
   - user: folder:1
     relation: parent